Ahmad al-Wansharisi

-Ahmad ibn Yahya al-Wansharisi (أحمد بن يحيى الونشريسي, full name: Abu ’l-ʿAbbās Aḥmad ibn Yaḥyā ibn Muḥammad ibn ʿAbd al-Wāḥid ibn ʿAlī al-Wans̲h̲arīsī or simply known as al-Wansharisi, b.
+Ahmad ibn Yahya al-Wansharisi (أحمد بن يحيى الونشريسي, full name: Abu ’l-ʿAbbās Aḥmad ibn Yaḥyā ibn Muḥammad ibn ʿAbd al-Wāḥid ibn ʿAlī al-Wansharīsī or simply known as al-Wansharisi, b.
 1430 or 1431 in Ouarsenis, d.
-1508 in Fez) was a Maghrebi Berber Muslim theologian and jurist of the Maliki school around the time of the fall of Granada.
+1508 in Fez) was a Berber Muslim theologian and jurist of the Maliki school around the time of the fall of Granada.
 He was one of the leading authorities on the issues of Iberian Muslims living under Christian rule.

 Biography

 He was born in the Ouarsenis mountains (الونشريس, Al-Wansharis) in present-day Algeria, in a family belonging to one of the Berber tribes in these mountains.
 His family moved to Tlemcen when he was a child.
 In Tlemcen, he studied and later taught Islamic law.
-He later moved to Fez, present-day Morocco.
+After spending more than forty years in Tlemcen, he moved to Fez, present-day Morocco. to teach Islamic law.
 He became official mufti in Fez and became the leading living authority on the issues of Iberian Muslims living under Christian rule, after the Christian conquest (termed reconquista) of Islamic Al-Andalus.
 He died on the Tuesday, 20 June 1508.
 He was buried in Fez, in the Kudyat al-Baraṭil cemetery, near the tomb of ibn Abbad.

 Works

-His most notable work is al-Mi`yār al-Mughrib ("The Clear Standard"), a multivolume collection of legal opinions (fatwas) in North Africa and Islamic Spain.
+His most notable work is al-Mi`yār al-Mughrib ("The Clear Measure and the extraordinary Collection of the Judicial Opinions of the Scholars of Ifrīqiyā, al-Andalus, and the Maghrib"), a multivolume collection of legal opinions (fatwas) and cases (nawāzil) in North Africa and Islamic Spain.
 By the sixteenth century it became part of the educational curriculum in North Africa, and in modern times it is studied as a source of information on the religious and social practices of contemporary Islamic Spain and the Maghreb North Africa.

 Another work, Al-Manhaj al-Faaiq wa al-Manhal al-Raaiq fi Ahkam al-Wathaaiq ("The Supreme Method and the Pure Source on the Rules of Notarization") consists of 16 chapters about notarization of Islamic legal documents.
 It includes the requirements and desired characters of a notary public, standards and requirements of an Islamic legal document, as well as notarial topics such as how to correctly date a legal document.

 In total, at least 15 of al-Wansharisi's works are extant, almost all in the topic of fiqh (Islamic jurisprudence).